Variational properties and orbital stability of standing waves for NLS equation on a star graph: Stability of Ground States

 In Section 4 we showed the existence of a profile $\Psi_{\omega,0}$ (denoted there by $\Psi_{\infty}$) which minimizes the action $S_\omega$ for the star graph with attractive delta boundary conditions at the vertex.
 This minimizer is the ground state of the problem if the strength $\alpha$ of the point interaction at the vertex is sufficiently large.
 In Section 5 we provided the explicit expression of stationary states $\Psi_{\omega,j}$, and in particular of the ground state $\Psi_{\omega,0}$.
 In correspondence to the ground state (and to every stationary state) one has a standing wave of the form $\Psi_{\omega}\ e^{i\omega t}$ which solves the NLS on the graph.
 In this section we study the stability of such a standing wave.
 Being a time-dependent solution and not an equilibrium point of the autonomous equation \eqref{diffform}, stability has to be intended as {\it orbital stability}.
 This means Lyapunov stability up to symmetries of the equation, which in this case are related to the gauge $U(1)$ invariance of the Hamiltonian of the problem.
 To be precise, we recall that the orbit of $\Psi_{\omega}$ is defined as ${\mathscr O}(\Psi_{\omega})=\{e^{i\theta}\Psi_{\omega},\ \theta\in \erre\}$.
 The state $\Psi_{\omega}$ is orbitally stable if for every $\epsilon>0$ there exists $\delta>0$ such that

 where $\Psi(t)$ is the solution to \eqref{intform1} with initial data $\Psi_0$,

 and the norm $\|\cdot\|_{\EE}$ is the energy norm, given in our case by $H^1$ norm in ${\mathcal E}$.
 A stationary state is unstable if it is not stable.
 Orbital stability of solitary (not necessarily standing) solutions to nonlinear Schr\"odinger equations is a well developed subject, studied in several classical papers.
-Two main techniques have been developed to establish orbital stability of solitary waves: the method of Cazenave and Lions based on Concentration Compactness (\cite{[Caz], [CL]}), and the method of constrained linearization pioneered by Benjamin in the case of KdV equation and studied more sistematically by Weinstein and Grillakis-Shatah-Strauss \cite{[W2],[W3], [GSS1], [GSS2]}.
-In a forthcoming paper we will treat minimization of energy at constant mass through a suitable adaptation of concentration compactness method to the case of star graphs (\cite{[ACFN4]}), while here we refer to the Weinstein and Grillakis-Shatah-Strauss method which is especially suited for treating stability of equilibria of Hamiltonian systems with symmetry.
+Two main techniques have been developed to establish orbital stability of solitary waves: the method of Cazenave and Lions based on Concentration Compactness (\cite{[Caz], [CL]}), and the method of constrained linearization pioneered by Benjamin in the case of KdV equation and studied more systematically by Weinstein and Grillakis-Shatah-Strauss \cite{[W2],[W3], [GSS1], [GSS2]}.
+In \cite{[ACFN4]} we studied the problem of the minimization of the energy at constant mass through a suitable adaptation of concentration compactness method to the case of star graphs, while here we refer to the Weinstein and Grillakis-Shatah-Strauss method which is especially suited for treating stability of equilibria of Hamiltonian systems with symmetry.
 Some preparation is needed to cast our problem in this framework.
 As in the scalar case, the NLS on a graph turns out to be a Hamiltonian system on the real Hilbert space of the couples of real and imaginary part of the wavefunction.
-We pose $\Psi=U\ + i\ V \equiv (U,V)$, where $U=(u_1,\cdots,u_N)^T$ and $V=(v_1,\cdots,v_N)^T$.
+We pose $\Psi=U\ + i\ V \equiv (U,V)$, where $U=(u_1,\dots,u_N)^T$ and $V=(v_1,\dots,v_N)^T$.
 So we identify $L^2(\GG)=L^2(\GG, \ci)$ with $L^2(\GG, \erre)\oplus L^2(\GG, \erre):=L^2_{\erre}(\GG)\ .$ Analogously one can define the spaces $L^{p}_{\erre}(\GG)$.
-Correspondingly, $L^2(\GG)$ can be given the structure of a real Hilbert space taking as its scalar product the real part of the usual complex one: \be ((U_1,V_1)^T,(U_2,V_2)^T )_{L^2_{\erre}(\GG)} = {\rm Re} (\Psi_1, \Psi_2 )_{L^2(\GG)}\ . \ee Furthermore, $L^2(\GG)$ is also a symplectic manifold when endowed with the symplectic form (coinciding with the imaginary part of the complex scalar product)
+Correspondingly, $L^2(\GG)$ can be given the structure of a real Hilbert space taking as its scalar product the real part of the usual complex one: